pedyousefi/pedyousefi.github.io/README.md

 - **Networks:**
 - [5G network performance and QoE estimation using machine learning](#estimating-video-streaming-qoe-in-the-5g-networks)

+## Remote sensing, Satellite and UAV image analysis: Counting target objects and estimating crowd densities
+This section includes my research work in the area of computer vision and image processing employing remote sensing data; such as images captured by satellites and UAVs.
+It also includes my work with hyperspectral data.

 ## Road scene analysis using deep learning and computer vision